jillesca/AI-Network-Troubleshooting-PoC/README.md

 ### 📦 TIG Stack

 The TIG stack requires Docker and IP reachability to the CML instance.
-For this demo, I used my laptop.
+For this demo, I used the sandbox VM `10.10.20.50`.

-The first time you need to build the TIG stack.
+The first time, you need to build the TIG stack.

 ```bash
 make build-tig